 Buyers from overseas have always spent more that domestic buyers.
-These 2024 figures show the average spend per square metre for domestic buyers was €1,686 while the average for foreign buyers was €2,306, 36% more.
-And the difference is even more marked if overseas buyers are separated into residents and non-residents; the average spend of a non-resident foreign buyer was €2,966, 76% higher than the domestic average.
-In the case of British buyers, who are far from the biggest spenders among overseas buyers, they spent 39% more pm than domestic buyers if taken as one group.
-However, if the British buyer is a resident then that difference falls to 14.8% while a non-resident British purchaser spent, on average, 54% above the national average for domestic buyers.
+These 2024 figures show that in the first half of the year the average spend per square metre for domestic buyers was €1,659 while the average for foreign buyers was €2,249, 35% more.
+And the difference is even more marked if overseas buyers are separated into residents and non-residents; the average spend of a non-resident foreign buyer was €2,895, 74.5% higher than the domestic average.
+In the case of British buyers, who are far from the biggest spenders among overseas buyers, they spent 36% more than domestic buyers if taken as one group.
+However, if the British buyer is a resident then that difference falls to 16.8% while a non-resident British purchaser spent, on average, 50% above the national average for domestic buyers.

-Buyers from the U.S. took the top spot for the first time in the high-spenders nationality league, averaging €3,318 pm, against the Swedes €3,312 pm.
-However, non-resident buyers from the U.S., spending on average €3,749 pm, opened up a bigger lead over the Swedes and other all E.U. nationals but were obliterated by nonresident buyers from Venezuelan whose average spend pm was €6,807.
-But before estate agents start planning expensive marketing campaigns to attract more wealthy Venezuelans into the market they should take note that the grand total of nonresident buyers from Venezuela in the whole of 2024 was 48.
-The number of resident Venezuelans entering the market was only 1,641 and they spent 18% less than the domestic average.
-So, breaking this group down into resident and non-resident sections it turns out that while the 2.8% who were non-residents spent way more than everyone else in terms of price pm, obviously purchasing at the very top of the market, the 97.2% who were residents spent considerably less than Spanish buyers.
+Buyers from Sweden topped the spending league table, averaging €3,330 per m, approximately double the domestic average, with non-resident Swedes paying €3,454 per m.
+However, they lost that lead position when compared with non-resident buyers from the U.S. (€3,621pm), and China (3,636 pm) who, in turn, were obliterated by Venezuelan non-resident buyers on €6,807 pm.
+But before estate agents start planning expensive marketing campaigns to attract more wealthy Venezuelans into the market they should take note that in the first six months of the year there were a grand total of 17 non-resident buyers from Venezuela.
+And the number of resident Venezuelans entering the market was only 796 and they spent 16.8% less than the domestic average.
+So, breaking this group down into resident and non-resident sections it turns out that while the 2% who were non-residents spent way more than everyone else in terms of price pm, obviously purchasing at the very top of the market, the 98% who were residents spent considerably less than Spanish buyers.
 It's safe to assume that they weren't buying in the traditional Mediterranean mainland coasts and island hotspots.
-Furthermore, by breaking down all overseas buyers into resident and non-residents groups, it becomes clear it's the non-resident purchasers from overseas who are the highest spenders in the Spanish property market, while resident foreigners have budgets more closely aligned with the average domestic buyer and, in some cases, way below it.

-Those nationalities who are overwhelmingly residents in Spain dominant the league of low spenders, well below the average spend of domestic buyers.
-They are more likely to be economic migrants buying in towns and cities and not on the Mediterranean coasts.
-A good example would be the Moroccans, the second most numerous in the nationality league table in 2024 with 10,512 purchases, an annual increase of 11.75%.
-1.9% were non-residents, a grand total of 207 and they spent on average €2,790 pm, very close to the average spend for all non-resident foreign buyers and 7% more than the average non-resident Brit.
-However, it's the 98.1% resident Moroccans that really mess the figures up - their average spend pm was just €694, less than half the average spend of Spanish buyers.
-And it's the same in respect of Chinese buyers.
-The 10.5% non-resident Chinese buyers outspent the Swedes and Germans while the 89.5% who are residents were more or less in line with the domestic average.
-Other nationalities whose resident to non-resident ratio is way above the overall overseas sector include Romanians, Bulgarians, Colombians,
+So what of the Moroccans, now the second most numerous in the nationality league table.
+Analysing these first half year figures we see only 1.9% were non-residents, a grand total of 109 and they spent on average $\in$ 2,828 pm, very close to the average spend for all non-resident foreign buyers and 13.5% more than the average non-resident Brit.
+However, it's the 98.1% resident Moroccans that really mess the figures up - their average spend pm was just $\in$ 685, less than half the average spend of Spanish buyers.
+And it's the same confusion in respect of Chinese buyers.
+The 10.5% non-resident Chinese buyers outspent the Swedes, Germans and Americans, while the 89.5% who are residents were more or less in line with the domestic average.
+So by including a large number of buyers with an average spend so much lower than other buyers from outside Spain, the statistics are skewed and a bit of digging shows that it's the non-resident purchasers from overseas who have the buying power to make a big different to the Spanish property market.